finos/symphony-bdk-java/README.md

 ### Forwarding notifications to rooms

-The notification support offered by the application suggests using an extra path parameter (that is, ```/notification/<some_value>```) to identify which room a particular notification should be sent to.
+The notification support offered by the SDK uses an extra path parameter (that is, ```/notification/<some_value>```) to identify which room a particular notification should be sent to.
 That extra parameter is internally called as 'identifier' and can be retrieved from the ```NotificationRequest``` object.

-By default the application assumes the 'identifier' is the stream ID of the room.
+By default the SDK assumes the 'identifier' is the stream ID of the room.
 If for your scenario 'identifier' means something else or you have a completely different mechanism to identify the room, you must set the stream ID in ```NotificationRequest``` manually.

 ### Protecting notifications endpoint

 Notification endpoint is public by default.
-Nevertheless Symphony Bot application has a built-in IP whitelisting mechanism that could be easily set up to allow only specific IP addresses or IP ranges to have access that endpoint.
+Nevertheless Symphony Bot SDK has a built-in IP whitelisting mechanism that could be easily set up to allow only specific IP addresses or IP ranges to have access that endpoint.

-You can enable and configure that mechanism by adding the following in application-dev.yaml file:
+You can enable and configure that mechanism by adding the following in ```application-dev.yaml``` file:

 ```yaml
 access-control: